rhysd/action-setup-vim/README.md

     version: nightly
 ```

 Install the Neovim v0.4.3.
-Please see the following 'Choose specific version' section as well:
+Please see the following 'Choosing a specific version' section as well:

 ```yaml
 - uses: rhysd/action-setup-vim@v1